-Welcome to our data access page.
-Here you will find links to: agricultural data, more than 150 indicators that can be disaggregated by gender, crop, country, farm type etc. constructed from these data, information on the cleaning and construction decisions, code that will allow you to replicate, alter or tailor the indicators with different cleaning and construction decisions, and visualizations of the indicators.
+Welcome to EPAR's data access page.
+Here you will find links to agricultural survey data, more than 150 indicators constructed from these data disaggregated by gender, crop, country, farm type, etc.; the cleaning and construction decisions; code that will allow you to replicate, alter or tailor the indicators with different cleaning and construction decisions; and visualizations of the indicators.

 - Ethiopia Socioeconomic Survey (ESS)

 - Tanzania National Panel Survey (NPS)

 To supplement the data from the LSMS-ISA, which is weighted to be nationally representative, we also use data from four additional Agricultural Development Baseline (AgDev) surveys.
 By using these surveys we are able to create estimates which are representative at the regional, or state-level rather than the national level.
 The four surveys are:

 - India Rice Monitoring Survey – 2016 (RMS)